Laura Brock

-Laura Colleen Gloria Brock (née Alleway; born 28 November 1989) is an Australian soccer player who plays for EA Guingamp in the Division 1 Féminine.
+Laura Colleen Gloria Brock (née Alleway; born 28 November 1989) is an Australian former soccer player who played as a defender.
 She made her debut for the national team in 2010.

 Club career

 Melbourne Victory, 2008–2010

 Alleway played as a defender for Melbourne Victory in the first two seasons of Australia's W-League.
 Melbourne Victory finished fifth in the eight-team league both seasons, failing to make the finals.

 Brisbane Roar, 2010–2015

 In Alleway's first season with Brisbane Roar FC, the team finished the regular season in second behind Sydney FC, but went on to defeat them in the Grand Final winning the title of league Champions.

 The team again finished second in the 2011–12 season, but lost their Champions title to Canberra United in the Grand Final.

 In January 2012, at the end of the W-League season, Alleway and Collette McCallum joined English club Lincoln Ladies for the 2012 FA WSL season.
 Alleway's move to Lincoln was derailed by visa problems in March 2012.

 Alleway returned to Brisbane Roar FC for a third season in which the team won the title of Premiers as the highest ranked team at the end of the regular season.
 They were defeated by Sydney FC in the semi-finals.

 The 2013–14 season saw the Roar concede the Grand Final to Alleway's former club, Melbourne Victory while the team failed to make the finals the following season finishing in 6th place.
 During her time on the team, Alleway was a key player for Brisbane Roar's defence appearing in 52 of the team's 67 matches.